Research Fellow, Applied sociologist

 Dr Kien Nguyen-Trung holds a Bachelor in Sociology from Vietnam National University, a Master of Arts from Flinders University and a PhD in Sociology from Monash University.
 Before joining BehaviourWorks Australia, Kien held research and teaching positions at Western Sydney University, Monash University, and Flinders University.
 He is interested in applying social and behavioural sciences into creating real-life impacts and bringing voice to and empowering vulnerable groups and communities in crisis.

-Kien Nguyen-Trung holds a Bachelor in Sociology from Vietnam National University, a Master of Arts from Flinders University and a PhD from Monash University.
-Kien has held research and teaching positions at Western Sydney University, Monash University, Institute of Development Studies and Assistance (IDSA), Flinders University.
-Kien has taught and provided guest lectures at institutions including Nanyang Technological University (Singapore), Ton Duc Thang University, Vietnam National University, and designed and delivered training in qualitative research methods in development contexts for several consulting firms.
-His passion for research methods led him to the foundation of the Vietnam Social Research Methodology network that promotes the learning and application of social research methods among Vietnamese scholars.
+Kien has taught and provided guest lectures at Monash University, Ton Duc Thang University (Vietnam), Nanyang Technological University (Singapore), Vietnam National University, and designed and delivered training in qualitative research methods for many consulting firms and organisations.
+His passion for research methods led him to the foundation of the Vietnam Social Research Methodology, which promotes the learning and application of social research methods among Vietnamese scholars.